 - Human Development (3 semester units): strongly recommended, but not required for admission to the BSN program

 - Nutrition (3 semester units): strongly recommended, but not required for admission to the BSN program

-- With the exception of FYE 100 and NSG 150, transfer students must have all prerequisite courses and Microbiology completed at the time of application to the BSN program.
+- With the exception of FYE 100 and NSG 150, transfer students must have all prerequisite courses AND Microbiology completed at the time of application to the BSN program.

 5. Second degree students (Students who have a previous bachelor’s degree in a major